hosein-yousefii/message-queues/README.md

 RabbitMQ is an open-source message-broker software that originally implemented the Advanced Message Queuing Protocol and has since been extended with a plug-in architecture to support Streaming Text Oriented Messaging Protocol, MQ Telemetry Transport, and other protocols.

-- [X] In this repo Rabbitmq is used as a single node and in cluster mode.
+- [X] Rabbitmq is used as a single node and in cluster mode.
 - [X] Auto ack is enabled.
 - [X] AMQP is used.
 - [X] Dashboard is enabled on port 8081